alexamlie/INFERNO/README.md

       these gene lists, if you want to do pathway analysis using [WebGestalt](http://webgestalt.org), use the 'genesymbol' option.

+* metaXcan_GTEx_v7/: The results of the MetaXcan analysis on GTEx v7 data containing the MetaXcan csv file outputs.
+    * metaxcan_analysis/: plots and tables summarizing the metaXcan results.

+* LD_score_regression/: The results of the LD score regression output, which follows the default organization provided by the tool.

 ### Data sources and pre-processing steps:
 #### 1,000 genomes data:
 Files downloaded from http://csg.sph.umich.edu/abecasis/mach/download/1000G.2012-03-14.html for